The Role of Consequential and Functional Sound in Human-Robot Interaction: Toward Audio Augmented Reality Interfaces: Results

-A total of 51 participants (30 female, 20 male, 1 preferred not to disclose), aged 19–68 years (M = 26, SD = 8.0), participated in the study.
-All participants completed the full experiment; however, three participants’ responses were excluded from Experiment A and ten from Experiment C due to experimenter or HoloLens 2 errors.
+A total of 51 participants (30 female, 20 male, 1 preferred not to disclose), aged 19–68 years (M = 26, SD = 8.0), took part in the study.
 Participants self-reported their experience, comfort, and trust in robots using a 7-point scale.
 Of the sample, 39.2\% reported low experience with robots (ratings $\leq$ 3), while 21.6\% reported low comfort and trust (ratings $\leq$ 3).
 Additionally, 54.9\% of participants indicated prior experience with music or sound-related activities.
+Figure \ref{fig:demographics} shows the distribution of responses for the self-reports.

+All participants completed the full experimental protocol.
+However, due to experimenter error or technical failures of the HoloLens 2, data from three participants were excluded from Experiment A and data from ten participants were excluded from Experiment C. Consequently, the final sample sizes were 48 participants for Experiment A, 51 participants for Experiment B, and 41 participants for Experiment C. As the three experiments were designed and analyzed as independent evaluations (see Section 3.4), retaining all valid data for each experiment maximizes statistical power and preserves the integrity of the experimental design.
+Accordingly, results are reported using all available data for each experiment rather than constraining analyses to a uniform participant count across experiments.